 The FRCPath examinations are open to overseas candidates and the College has several overseas examination centres (see paragraph 13 below).
 Overseas candidates are reminded that the examination is orientated towards UK practice and is structured around the relevant UK curriculum.
-Candidates are strongly recommended to study the curriculum and training requirements of their specialty, as well as the relevant NICE guidelines and other recognised national guidelines, to ensure that they are appropriately prepared for the examination and have access to appropriate training programmes, which must incorporate robust continuous assessment.
-Overseas candidates who fail to prepare in this way are unlikely to be able to demonstrate that they have reached the appropriate standard.
+Candidates are strongly recommended to study the curriculum and UK training requirements of their specialty, as well as the relevant NICE guidelines and other recognised national guidelines, to ensure that they are appropriately prepared for the examination.
+In order to have a good chance of success in the examinations candidates should have access to appropriate training programmes, which must incorporate robust continuous assessment.
+Overseas candidates who do not prepare in this way are unlikely to be able to demonstrate that they have reached the appropriate standard to pass the examination.